Samsung Galaxy Tab S8: Your complete buyer's guide

 Samsung does tout one design upgrade: it claims the aluminum material used with the S8 is "30% more scratch-resistant and 40% less prone to bending" than the S7 material, so it'll handle scuffs and rough handling better than before.
 Samsung also partially constructed the Tab S8 with "plastic components repurposed from discarded fishing nets" as part of a sustainability push.

-Of the three Tab S8s, the 11-inch, 1.1lb. base model is most likely to be comfortable to use for casual use away from a desk, while still offering plenty of screen real estate compared to most budget tablets.
+Of the three Tab S8s, the 11-inch, 1.1lb.
+LCD Tab is most likely to be comfortable to use for casual use away from a desk while still offering plenty of screen real estate compared to most budget tablets.

-With the 12.4-inch, 1.27lb.
-Galaxy Tab S8+, it's not quite as portable or comfortable to hold for long periods.
+The 12.4-inch, 1.27lb.
+Galaxy Tab S8+ is not quite portable or comfortable to hold for long periods.
 Still, it's actually thinner than the Tab S8 and isn't nearly as ungainly as the Ultra.
 The massive AMOLED display gives you richer colors and more space for using multiple apps at once; it's a perfect fit with a keyboard cover for DeX mode.

 As for the Galaxy Tab S8 Ultra, it has extremely thin bezels that maximize the 14.6-inch display to nearly reach the edges of the tablet.
 That does mean the Ultra has a small notch for the selfie cameras, but in most cases, you won't find it particularly noticeable.